Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Partition-based MacWilliams Identities

 Let us focus on the subfield metric defined over the finite field $\field_{p^r}$.
-Since $\field_{p^r}$ is a finite chain ring with $s=1$ and the subfield weight is additive, \Cref{thm:MacWilliams_Lee} allows us to obtain MacWilliams-type identities for the subfield weight.
+Since $\field_{p^r}$ is a finite chain ring with $s=1$ and the subfield weight is additive, the {symmetrized Lee partition} allows us to obtain MacWilliams-type identities for the subfield weight.
 However, this is not the coarsest partition we can choose.
 Again, a natural choice is to consider the subfield decomposition of the codewords defined as follows: given a code $\code \subseteq \field_{p^r}^n$ the \textit{subfield decomposition} of a codeword $c \in \code$ is a triple $(s_0(c), s_1(c), s_{\lambda}(c))$, where for each $i \in \set{0, 1, \lambda}$ we define

-We then can partition the code into blocks containing the codewords with the same subfield weight decomposition.
-The sizes of the blocks determine the \textit{subfield decomposition enumerator} of a code $\code$ and we denote it by $\SDe{\code}$.
+We can then partition the code into blocks containing the codewords with the same subfield weight decomposition.
+The sizes of the blocks determine the \textit{ symmetrized subfield decomposition enumerator} of a code $\code$ and we denote it by $\SDe{\code}$.

-\begin{example} Consider the finite field $\field_8 = \field_2[\alpha]$ where $ \alpha^3 = \alpha + 1$ and the two codes $\code_1 = \ideal{ }$ and $\code_2 = \ideal{ }$.
+\begin{example} Consider the finite field $\field_8 = \field_2(\alpha)$ where $ \alpha^3 = \alpha + 1$ and the two codes $\code_1 = \ideal{ }$ and $\code_2 = \ideal{ }$.
 We denote by $\dualcode_1$ and $\dualcode_2$ the dual of $\code_1$ and $\code_2$, respectively.
 Table \ref{tab:counterexample_subfield} then shows that $\SDe{\code_1} = \SDe{\code_2}$, but $\SDe{\dualcode_1} \neq \SDe{\dualcode_2}$.

-\end{example} Note that Example \ref{ex:counterexample_subfield} also shows that partitioning a code $\code$ into codewords of the same subfield weight does not yield to MacWilliams identities.
+\end{example} Example \ref{ex:counterexample_subfield} also shows that partitioning a code $\code$ into codewords of the same subfield weight does not yield to MacWilliams identities.
 Indeed, for $\lambda > 1$, Example \ref{ex:counterexample_subfield} shows that the subfield weight enumerators of $\code_1$ and $\code_2$ coincide (i.e., $\Swe{\code_1} = \Swe{\code_2}$), whereas the subfield weight enumerators of their duals are different (i.e, $\Swe{\dualcode_1} \neq \Swe{\dualcode_2}$).